Maradi school fire

-On 8 November 2021, a classroom in a primary school caught fire in the town of Maradi in southern Niger.
+On 8 November 2021, a classroom in a primary school caught fire in the city of Maradi in southern Niger.
 As a result, 26 children were killed and more than fourteen were injured.

+Background

+Niger is one of the poorest countries in the world, school buildings are usually made of weeds and straw.
+Straw huts are frequently used as "temporary overflow structures" since Niger's school system is overwhelmed by the amount of children needing education.
+On 13 April 2021, a school fire in Niamey killed at least 20 pupils.
+The secretary general of the Niger Teachers' Union, Issoufou Arzika, said that the union had warned government officials of the risks of schools built out of flammable materials.
+He said that "[i]t is better to hold classes under trees than in straw huts, which have become flammable graves for pupils."

+Fire

-According to Maradi Governor Chaibou Aboubacar, the fire in three classrooms in the private school killed preschool children between the ages of 5 and 6.
+According to Maradi Governor Chaibou Aboubacar, the fire in three classrooms in the private school killed 26 preschoolers between the ages of 5 and 6.
 Fourteen pupils were also injured in the incident, five of them in critical condition.
-Aboubacar declared three days of mourning in the country.

 The cause of the fire is yet to be ascertained.
 However, the fire spread rapidly as the school building.
-Niger is one of the poorest countries in the world, school buildings are usually made of weeds and straw.

-On 13 April 2021, a school fire in Niamey killed at least 20 pupils.
+Aftermath

+Chaibou Aboubacar declared three days of mourning in Maradi.
+UNICEF Niger representative Stefano Savi offered his condolences to the families of the victims and said that UNICEF would continue to work towards ensuring the safety of Niger's schools.